 The 76ers unveiled a City Edition uniform for the 2020-21 season that highlighted the famed Boathouse Row, an iconic Philadelphia landmark located just west of the Philadelphia Museum of Art.
 The design represents the lights outlining boathouses along with their reflection on the water of the iconic Schuykill River waterfront.
 The black uniform base color pitted the team back in black for the first time since the playing days of 2000-01 NBA MVP Allen Iverson.

 In the 1996-97 season, the 76ers — like every team in the NBA — commemorated the league’s 50th anniversary.
 The 76ers celebrated seven of the franchise’s former players being named to the NBA’s 50 Greatest Players, former head coach Jack Ramsay being named as one of the 10 Greatest Coaches, and the 1966-67 and 1982-83 rosters as two of the 10 Greatest Teams in NBA history.
-With that, came blue Hardwood Classics jerseys celebrating the 1966-67 team, eventually worn by Allen Iverson for his iconic Slam Magazine cover shoot.
+With that, came blue Hardwood Classics jerseys celebrating the 1966-67 team, eventually worn by Allen Iverson for his iconic Slam Magazine cover shoot in March 1999.

 The Philadelphia 76ers honored the 20th Anniversary of the Julius Erving, Moses Malone, and the team that won the 1982-83 NBA title.
 The team wore their 1982-83 road uniforms, and in a halftime tribute, reunited members of the 1983 team.
 Allen Iverson, Keith Van Horn, Monty Williams, and the 76ers wore these retro kits for one game in 2003.